Belbin 9 Team Roles

 By recognising which Team Roles are present and which are missing, team leaders can build better teams.
 With more balance, resilience and productivity.

-Making assumptions can impact our objective decision making ability.
+Whenever we make assumptions it can impact our objective decision making ability.
 Whether recruitment, task allocation, development or succession planning.

 Moreover, when individuals understand their own role preferences, they can contribute more confidently, collaborate more effectively.